-It is up to you and your supervisor to agree exactly when and for how long you meet, but it is a good idea to get this into your diaries at the start of each term.
-As a general guide, you should expect to see your supervisor every two weeks during term, with meetings lasting for around 30 minutes.
+It is up to you and your supervisor to agree exactly when meet, but it is a good idea to get this into your diaries at the start of each term.

 Your supervisor will help you to start thinking about your thesis from the start of the course, and will suggest preparatory readings to help you develop your thinking.
 Come prepared to discuss your ideas from the start, as your supervisor will help you to identify a suitable topic and questions.
-By the end of Michaelmas term, you have to submit a draft Thesis Topic Approval Form to your supervisor for feedback; and your supervisor must have approved this by the Tuesday of Week 3 in Hilary, when it is submitted to the Course Coordinator for approval by the Chair of the Examiners (see SEXAM DEADLINES).
+By the end of Michaelmas term, you have to submit a draft Thesis Topic Approval Form to your supervisor for feedback; and your supervisor must have approved this by the Tuesday of Week 3 in Hilary, when it is submitted to the Course Coordinator for approval by the Chair of the Examiners (see \square EXAM DEADLINES).